Bobby Freeman (writer): Editorial work and further writing

-I have to declare my sense of kinship with Lady Llanover, which is more than the recognition of professionalism.
-Though 100 years separate us, I feel we are fellow-spirits, pioneers both, destined to annoy as well as please with our innovatory cookery notions.

 Freeman went on to write eight books on Welsh cuisine.
 These are published by Y Lolfa, a publisher based in Ceredigion.
 Some of the books are illustrated with historical photographs from the John Thomas collection of the National Library of Wales.

 Journalism and broadcasting

 During the 1960s and 1970s Freeman wrote for the Birmingham Post, Western Mail (Wales), South Wales Magazine and Y Faner, a Welsh language weekly.
 Freeman also worked for the Wales Tourist Board.

 Freeman broadcast on Welsh radio and television and in the 1980s presented a film, produced by S4C, about the history of Welsh cuisine.
 This was the first film produced on the subject.

 Cookery school

 In 1982 Freeman established a Welsh Cookery Centre in the River Teifi valley, near Cardigan, after having spent ten years living in Cardiff.